-The trust will issue the notes under an indenture to be dated as of April 1, 2005.
-Under the indenture, Deutsche Bank Trust Company Americas will act as indenture trustee for the benefit of and to protect the interests of the noteholders and will act as paying agent for the notes.
+The trust will issue the notes under an indenture to be dated as of July 1, 2005.
+Under the indenture, Deutsche Bank Trust Company Americas will act as indenture trustee for the benefit of and to protect the interests of the noteholders.
+It also will act as paying agent for the notes.